 When the new versions of Stripe Sdk are released, they may contain important updates and bug fixes.
 That’s why you must continuously support your implementation and keep library versions up to date.

 The time required to integrate mobile payments with Stripe, like any other payment system, depends on the business and technical requirements and is individual in each case.
-For more information about the time scopes according to your case, you can contact our technical specialists.
+For more information about the time scopes of Stripe mobile app integration according to your case, you can contact our technical specialists.

 To integrate mobile payments with Stripe, you will need an Android and/or iOS developer, and backend developer.
 If you have a web version, the engagement of the frontend developer is also required.
-Contact us to find out precisely about the development team.
+Contact us to find out precisely about the development team for Stripe mobile pay.

 Stripe is a good choice if you want to add mobile payments to your app.
 It has a flexible api and clear documentation, which means that integration will proceed without additional edge cases.